j340m3/keebacy/README.md

 #### Q: Why are the samples rather short?

 Keebacy focuses on burst typing, rather than endurance typing of longer texts.
-This is because most modern use cases at a computer require you to write one or two sentences, like a chat message answer, short email answer, google search, youtube search and so on.
-Also, it's not very likely that you can think many sections ahead.
-It's more likely that you think for while, type, think and so on.
-If you are more into endurance typing of longer text, then I can recommend you [typelit](https://www.typelit.io/), where you can type entire books like Ulysses with over 1000 pages.
+This is because most modern use cases at a computer require you to write only a few word or sentences, like a chat message, short/medium emails, website formulas, forum posts, command line usage, google search, youtube search, captchas and so on.
+Also, it's unlikely that you can think many sections ahead, e.g. if you write a long email, thesis or book.
+It's more likely that you think for while, type, think, type and so on.
+If you are more into endurance typing of longer text (e.g. for transcription), then I can recommend you [typelit](https://www.typelit.io/), where you can type entire books like Ulysses with over 1000 pages.

 #### Q: What settings do you recommend?

-I would recommend to set the maximum amount of errors (Max.
-Error) setting to 5.
-This results in a minimum accuracy of at least 96% per sample.
+I would recommend you to define a maximum amount of errors (Max.
+Error) in the settings.
+Try to set the number of allowed errors as low as possible, but not so low that you are annoyed and have to retype every sample ten times.
+Do not set it to high, because if your accuracy is too low you won't improve much.
+Try out difference values, see how it affects your WPM and find a middle ground that slightly gets you out of your comfort zone.
+Always aim to stay in the 97% - 100% accuracy range, with a mindset of the higher the better.

 #### Q: Why do you offer only english and german?